dsanson/termpdf.py/README.md

 This setting will persist between sessions, and affects your navigation and display, as well as the page numbers embedded in automatically generated citations.
-(Note that termpdf.py does not yet have the ability to read or write logical page information from pdfs, so this setting will only work within termpdf.py.)
+(Note that termpdf.py does not yet have the ability to write logical page information from pdfs, so this setting will only work within termpdf.py.
+Also note that, if a pdf has embedded logical page number information, this setting will not override that.)

 You can view the table of contents, metadata, or any links (internal or external) on the current page: